-With this process, everyone has a chance, however slim, of qualifying by time for Boston.
+Either way, the process of qualifying by time for Boston becomes more transparent.
 There’s still uncertainty about the final cutoff, but the process of discovering it is open and visible to all who are interested.
 Some of the runners who don’t make the cut will find out early enough to give them an opportunity to try again if they choose.
 And the year-round updates would drive continual interest in qualifying, and in the Boston Marathon.

 A few short years ago, none of this would have been possible.
 Now that marathon registration has moved online, with a few tweaks the BAA can improve the registration process and enhance year-round interest in the race by embracing registration’s competitive essence, taking steps to extend it, and making the entire process open and public.
 It’d be like someone who’s already a Boston Qualifier making some small changes, trying a few new things in training, and suddenly finding that they’re able to run sub-3:00.

 The Boston Marathon has a long and storied history and many rich traditions.
 In recent years the BAA has been more willing to implement changes to improve the quality of the race and include more and more runners, while still respecting the core of those traditions.
 Why not give this plan a try?